 This incredibly delicious strawberry nut bread has a moist, berry-laden inside and a sweet cookie-like crust and is one of the BEST breads you’ll ever taste!

-This strawberry nut bread recipe is an old family favorite that you likely won’t see anywhere but on Family Savvy.
+This strawberry nut bread recipe is a cherished family recipe that you likely won’t see anywhere but on Family Savvy.
 When I lost this recipe a few years ago, I tried to search online for one that was similar~and nothing existed.
 I was beyond distraught until finally I found the stained, tattered recipe card tucked into my recipe file under a wrong heading (salads:-).
 I was so relieved; I immediately made myriad copies of the recipe AND posted it on the blog so that I’d never risk losing it again!

 This strawberry nut bread is so delicious and unique.
 It has a scone-like exterior and a moist, nutty interior.
 It could certainly be glazed, but honestly, I think that would be gilding the lily.
 It is simply perfect made according to this recipe.
 The recipe calls for frozen strawberries in syrup, but when fresh berries are plentiful, I always use them.